 In some workers’ compensation situations, a job-related injury can never be healed, resulting in the inability to return to work in the same job or any job…forever.

 If you have become a victim of a work injury that forces permanent disability and you have reached the maximum benefits paid out through Workers’ Compensation, you can apply for the federal Social Security disability insurance (SSDI) program.
 While both programs provide financial assistance to disabled workers, the two differ in very important ways.
-This article will give a high-level overview of the differences but for more complete information about workers’ comp and Social Security disability insurance, contact the experienced attorneys at Elrod Pope Law Firm in Rock Hill at 803-324-7574.
+This article will give a high-level overview of the differences but for more complete information about workers’ comp and Social Security disability insurance, contact the experienced attorneys at Elrod Pope Accident & Injury Attorneys in Rock Hill at 803-324-7574.

 Comparatively speaking, in order to qualify for worker’s compensation, you must have been injured on the job.
 For SSDI, it must be a medical condition (illness or injury) that prevents you from being gainfully employed in any capacity.
 Following your hearing and being granted SSDI approval, you could eventually be eligible for Medicare.